bolindoesros/loki_sim/README.md

-# UnitySim for underwater robotics
+# UnityMDS: A High-Fidelity Multi-Drone, Multi-Domain Simulator for Maritime Robotics

 ## Introduction

 ![](docs/images/photoshoot.png)

-UnitySim is a simulation environment for underwater robotics, created to test out autonomous algorithms before they are deployed on real vehicles.
-It is developed by [Mecatron](https://mecatron.sg/) to simulate AUV competitions such as the Singapore AUV Challenge and RoboSub.
-Future support for other types of vehicles such as surface vessels and aerial drones is only possible if there are more contributors to the project.
+UnityMDS (Multi-Domain Simulator) is a simulation environment for UAV-USV-UUV, created to test out autonomous algorithms before they are deployed on real vehicles.
+It is developed by [Mecatron](https://mecatron.sg/) to simulate many maritime-related competitions such as the Singapore AUV Challenge, RoboSub and RobotX.

 ## Features

 ### Sensors

-UnitySim comes with a suite of sensors commonly found in robotics; these sensors can be found in the package `UnitySensors`.
+UnityMDS comes with a suite of sensors commonly found in robotics; these sensors can be found in the package `UnitySensors`.
 - IMU
 - Depth, heading sensor
 - Camera